THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 what period of time Walter Butler’s family continued living in Co.
 Wexford

-after his death is unknown, and although Walter Butler Senior’s brothers Edward
+Walter Butler Senior’s brothers Edward

 of the descendants of these sons of Pierce Butler of Kayer.